jake-bladt/ideas/README.md

 ### The Open Water Project

 A one-stop site to aggregate the information needed by charities focused on clean and potable water to choose where to start programs and to measure their efficacy.

+### Personal Website

+It's been a few years since I put up a portfolio website for myself.
+It would be a static website, probably generated in hugo, and be unlikely to take more than 100 hours for the initial creation and deployment.
+As a downside, I don't have much to put in a profile website.
+The work that I've done for hire is just much more of a selling point than any project I have in github.
+If I decide to take this as a primary project, I really need to timebox it.
+More likely, I'll try to finish at least one "cool" project and then come back to it.

+Also, if I get back into dev blogging, I'm more likely to give dev.to a try than to go my own way.

 ### QD Backup
 This is a project I started years ago to replace the clunky interface and tools I was using to backup my essential files both to a network drive and to a cloud provider.
 I suspect [synchthing](https://syncthing.net/) does everything I need and would want to investigate that assumption before building my own tool.